SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/customization/customization_overview.md

 fc-cache -f -v
 supervisorctl restart uwsgi
 supervisorctl start reset
+supervisorctl -s http://localhost:9001 restart unoconv
 ```

+Instead of copying the fonts to /usr/share/fonts, you could likely copy
+them to `/var/www/.fonts`.
+This has the advantage of being writable by the
+web process from a Python module.

+If the font still does not appear to be installed (try generating a PDF with the
-Finally, you may need to do a `docker stop -t 600 mycontainer` followed by a
+custom font),you may need to do a `docker stop -t 600 mycontainer` followed by a
-`docker start mycontainer` to help Docassemble see the new font.
+`docker start mycontainer`.